WCSCourses/GenEpiLAC2023/Manuals/Assembly_method_comparison/Assembly_method_comparison.md

 # Exercise

 Since each assembler can take a while to run, each student will pick a different approach to start with, and we will then compare the outputs as a group.
+We will also evaluate the effect of using a different number of long reads:

+ - Illumina short reads (paired end)

+ - Oxford Nanopore long reads
+    - 10,000 reads
+    - 5,000 reads
+    - 2,500 reads

 First move into the working directory for this exercise:
 ```